 Recommended GRE Subject tests: Physics

 The PSM-MP does not guarantee financial aid as this is a professional program.
 Each year the Department of Physics does have teaching assistant opportunities which may be filled by PSM-MP students once all PhD students are accounted for.
 Generally these opportunities may be assigned to PSM-MP students in June of the year of their entry into the program.
 These are year to year appointments.
-Please contact Dr. Sean Fleming (email@example.com) for additional information.
+Please contact Dr. Brian LeRoy (email@example.com) for additional information.

 The Department of Radiation Oncology has part time opportunities for a clinical physics technician in radiation oncology.
 Three spots are available and are filled only when a vacancy occurs.
 Generally this means that 0-3 openings may be available each year.
-Please contact Dr. Watchman (firstname.lastname@example.org) to learn if this is available.
+Please contact Dr. Russell Hamilton (firstname.lastname@example.org) to learn if this is available.

 Students are required to maintain a 3.0 GPA or higher.